The Smith's Journal - June 2009

 - Tom Oberheim

 I couldn't agree more.
-Electronic music largely went downhill then too - a coindidence?
+Apart from a brief period of classic house music in the late Eighties, most traditional electronic music went downhill after 1986 too - a coincidence?
 Probably not, since although the shiny new synths had tons of features, they were built into sterile boxes with terribly restrictive digital paramter access user-interfaces which made them uninspiring to play.
 And a synthesiser is all about the playing.

 Back in 1974, SEMs were the individual voice modules that made up the Two Voice and Four Voice (the latter seen here with two Mini Sequencers in place of the Programmer of later models = a much better idea; who needs memories when you can have two sequencers to play along duophonically with?!).
 If Beermaster likes the SEM then it can't be bad - he should know.
 If you've not experienced the deliciously refined sound, check this sublimely understated Oberheim Two Voice Demo Part 1, and also this highly informative thread.
 This (the TVS-1) is the synth that Bernard Szajner used back in the day.
 Classic stuff.